Metallion/vm-network-exercises/03_multiple_hosts_vms_and_bridges.md

   Tip: If you are using a VM with NAT networking, there is no need to remove it.
 You can just add a second NIC to your VM that uses bridged networking instead.

-* IF your VM hosts are physical machines, you will need to connect them to either a physical bridge or you could connect them together directly using a cable.
+* If your VM hosts are physical machines, you will need to connect them to either a physical bridge or you could connect them together directly using a cable.

+* If your VM hosts are KVM machines on a Linux system, you can set up bridged networking manually in the exact same way you did it in the last exercise.